RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 # Getting Started

-Working with arcade ROMs requires a different approach than ROMs for console systems.
-The overall process for using an arcade emulator in RetroPie:
+Arcade emulation requires a different planning approach than console systems.

 1. Choose an arcade emulator listed in the table below that your system is powerful enough to run
 2. **Either download or 'rebuild' a set of arcade ROMs with a version number that exactly matches the emulator you selected**